 If you are an at-will employee, you may be under the impression that your employer can terminate your employment status at any time without cause.
 This is true.
 If you are fired, your employer does not have to give you cause; however, that does not mean that an employer can terminate you for exercising a protected right or on the basis of discrimination.
 If they do, then your rights have been violated.

+If you believe that you have been wrongfully terminated, one of the first things that you should do is to write down as much as you can remember about the termination and factors leading up to the wrongful termination.
+If there are any witnesses/co-workers who may be able to attest to the fact that you have been wrongfully terminated, write down their names and their statements.
 The next thing that you should do is to contact a Youngstown wrongful termination attorney.
 An attorney can review your case free of charge and, if they determine that you have a viable claim, help you to take the next steps in the process.
 By filing a wrongful termination claim, you may be able to seek remedy in the form of reinstatement to your original position, back pay, compensation for emotional harm, punitive damages, and more.